drakkan/sftpgo/README.md

 If the authentication succeed the user will be automatically added/updated inside the defined data provider.
 Actions defined for user added/updated will not be executed in this case.
 The external program should check authentication only, if there are login restrictions such as user disabled, expired, login allowed only from specific IP addresses it is enough to populate the matching user fields and these conditions will be checked in the same way as for built-in users.
 The external auth program must finish within 15 seconds.
-This method is slower than built-in authentication methods, but it's very flexible as anyone can easily write his own authentication programs.
+This method is slower than built-in authentication, but it's very flexible as anyone can easily write his own authentication program.
 You can also restrict the authentication scope for the external program using the `external_auth_scope` configuration key:

-- 0 means all supported authetication scopes, both password and public keys
+- 0 means all supported authetication scopes, the external program will be used for both password and public key authentication
-- 1 means passwords only, the external auth program will not be used for public key authentication
+- 1 means passwords only, the external program will not be used for public key authentication
-- 2 means public keys only, the external auth program will not be used for password authentication
+- 2 means public keys only, the external program will not be used for password authentication

 Let's see a very basic example.
 Our sample authentication program will only accept user `test_user` with any password or public key.